christianberkman/not-a-vpn/README.md

 ## Setting variables
 `USER` SSH username on the remote host

 `HOST` remote SSH host

 `POST` remote SSH port

 `SUBNETS` subnets to route through the not-a-vpn.
 0/0 will route all traffic

 `OPTIONS` options for the sshuttle command

-`OPTIONS` alternative options for the sshuttle command, for example to also route traffic from connected machines using `-l 0.0.0.0:0`
+`OPTIONS_ALT` alternative options for the sshuttle command, for example to also route traffic from connected machines using `-l 0.0.0.0:0`

 The script creates the `REMOTE` variable automatically to pass to the `sshuttle -r` switch